Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin.
 - This is accomplished by uploading to a distinct URL for the edge location instead of the bucket itself.
 This is then transferred over the AWS network backbone at a much faster speed.
 - <a href="https://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html">You can test transfer acceleration speed directly in comparison to regular uploads.</a>
+- With S3TA, you pay only for transfers that are accelerated.

+### S3 Pricing
+- Ingress traffic refers to the data transferred into Amazon S3 from other AWS services or from the internet, and Amazon does not charge for this type of data transfer.

 ### S3 Event Notications:
 The Amazon S3 notification feature enables you to receive and send notifications when certain events happen in your bucket.
 To enable notifications, you must first configure the events you want Amazon S3 to publish (new object added, old object deleted, etc.) and the destinations where you want Amazon S3 to send the event notifications.
 Amazon S3 supports the following destinations where it can publish events: